Course overview

 Course learning outcomes

-- Critically evaluate standard assumptions made in classical economic theory
+- Critically discuss the standard assumptions made in standard economic theory.

 Degree list